akaala/presentation/IntroToHermes/Intro.md

 Producer

-: provides easy-to-use API to client.(Both Synchronous and Asynchronous API).
+    provides easy-to-use API to client.(Both Synchronous and Asynchronous API).

 Consumer

-: client extend Consumer API (need register before using) to consume messages.
+    client extend Consumer API (need register before using) to consume messages.

 Broker

-: some kind of center of Hermes.
+    some kind of center of Hermes.
 Them receive messages from producer, then write them to Storage.
 Also Consumers connect to Brokers when consuming.

 Storage

-: can be Mysql or Kafka to persistent the data.
+    can be Mysql or Kafka to persistent the data.

 MetaServer

-: centralized configure center.
+    centralized configure center.

 Portal

-: manage topics, auditing producer and consumer, monitoring applications, configure settings, and other maintain work.
+    manage topics, auditing producer and consumer, monitoring applications, configure settings, and other maintain work.

-Topic:
+Topic

-: basic subscription term.
+    basic subscription term.
 Producer produce one certain Topic, and Consumer could consume one or more Topics (by wildcard subscription).
 What's more, a Topic could divided into several Partitions, while help to scale up Horizontal.

                                            +---------+